Aditya10403/Java/md/CF.md

 ## <a name="priorityqueue">PriorityQueue</a>

+An unbounded priority <u>queue based</u> on a priority heap.
+The elements of the priority queue are ordered according to their <u>natural ordering</u>, or by a `Comparator` provided at queue construction time, depending on which constructor is used.

 The `PriorityQueue` class in Java is part of the Java Collection Framework and represents a priority queue.
 It is an unbounded queue based on a priority heap.
-- Implements the `Queue` interface.
+- implements the `Queue` interface.
 - Does not permit `null` elements.
 - Elements are ordered based on their natural ordering or by a comparator.
 - Not thread-safe.